Topic IndexLibrary Index

 The nose may ache.

-You may experience a dull headache, swelling around the eyes, and/or bruising around the eyes.
+You may have a dull headache, swelling or bruising around the eyes.

 A small amount of bleeding is normal in the first few days.